This article first appeared in Life Science Leader

 Biosimilars have not achieved early expectations, and the challenges they face are deeply interconnected.
 The commercial environment drives a need to hit short launch windows, which in turn pushes up development costs.
 At the same time, regulatory hurdles that increase the need for additional evidence further increase development cost and risk.
 This pushes down possible discount rates and means biosimilars come to market with a higher price than originally anticipated.
 With less leverage available due to price, the biosimilar needs a more qualitative sales model, further driving up the cost of entry and commercialization.

 This will not be resolved by simply throwing more resources at the problem.
 The complexity of bringing a biosimilar to market with the right amount of solid evidence and at the necessary speed to be one of the first in the market should not be underestimated.
 It needs an impressive amount of biologic development capability and know-how.

 What we have seen to date are companies either racing to acquire new capabilities or leveraging existing capabilities to adapt them to the biosimilar market.
 However, not all companies have been successful in these efforts, and some companies have failed or drastically scaled back their biosimilar programs.

-Michael Turner and Magnus Franzen are life sciences experts at PA Consulting Group
+Magnus Franzen is a life sciences expert at PA Consulting Group